Phase 1 (2019)

-The Hoen & Co.
+The Hoen and Co.
 Complex, originally constructed in 1885 in Baltimore, MD, is the last remaining site of the oldest continuously operating lithographer in the United States.
-Known for their precision and high-quality work that elevated the medium, the Hoen & Co. lithographers specialized in cartographic, scientific, and pictorial illustration, producing maps that were influential in the settlement of the west and setting national boundaries.
+Known for their precision and high-quality work that elevated the medium, the Hoen and Co. lithographers specialized in cartographic, scientific, and pictorial illustration, producing maps that were influential in the settlement of the west and setting national boundaries.
 Their maps were used in the National Geographic Society’s first bound atlas and comprised the full collection of insert maps in the National Geographic magazine.
 They also frequently partnered with the Johns Hopkins University Department of Art as Applied to Science in the creation of extraordinarily detailed medical illustrations.

 The company succumbed to bankruptcy in 1981 after the pressure of a decline in business and a rise in cost-effective digital options.
 The buildings sat vacant until they were acquired by the City of Baltimore and sold to the collaborative team leading the current redevelopment.

 Upon completion, the former lithograph printing facility will become the Center for Neighborhood Innovation (CNI), a new model for community transformation.
 It will co-locate workforce development programs, educational training, neighborhood revitalization advocates, and nonprofits that are committed to strengthening the local neighborhood.
 The building will be anchored by Strong City Baltimore, one of two nonprofit partners in the development effort.
 This organization provides a wealth of community-centric programming as well as fiscal sponsorship for over 100 local nonprofits.